21 Genius Uses for Hand Sanitizer You’ll Wish You Knew Before

 Quick acne relief

 The inflammation you get with a pimple is caused in part by bacteria on your skin, so dab a bit of hand sanitizer on that spot, and feel immediate relief.
 Try it on bug bites, too!
-In fact, here’s how to treat basically every kind of bug bite.
+But make sure you don’t use it on your pets.
+Learn why you should never clean your dogs paws with hand sanitizer.

 As a dry shampoo